perxpective/Cybersecurity-Therapy/SMW/Tutorials/SMW Tutorial 1.md

 - **What is the primary prerequisite to implement Active Directory in a Windows System?**
 	- The system needs to have a **domain controller**
 - **What is the relationship between the Windows Registry Database and the Active Directory Database?**
 	- Active Directory Database keeps centralized system configuration in terms of Group Policy Objects (GPOs).
 These GPOs will be sent to targeting systems.
-Once the GPOs are delivered to the systems, the GPO settings will be converted to Windows Registry entries and store at the local Windows Registry Database.
+Once the GPOs are delivered to the systems, the GPO settings will be converted to Windows Registry entries and store at the local Windows Registry Database.-

 ## Challenging Questions
 - **Identify the relationship and/or difference between the requirement and the goals of Trustworthy computing.**